bhali16/mynotes-react-app/README.md

 # MyNotes - React App

-This project is build used React.js.
+This project is build using React.js.
 The backend for the notes app is build using Django.